 The answer, of course, is simple: believe it or not, it tastes pretty good.
 And, even if one cannot be captivated by its culinary charms, the green bean casserole inevitably shouts, “Holiday Dinner, on the table!”

 Because we have imbued it with tradition status, the green bean casserole, before it is even raised to the lips, lets us know that we are in the middle of a special occasion, one to be treasured despite, or perhaps because of, its resemblance to years past.

-Though the idea of chucking the whole Thanksgiving/Christmas extravaganza in favor of a week’s vacation somewhere warm would likely appeal to lots of women, in the wake of disasters natural and man-made which plague the world at every turn, the fact that we can still inflict green bean casserole on the masses is a blessing, though well disguised.
+Though the idea of chucking the whole Thanksgiving/Christmas extravaganza in favor of a week’s vacation somewhere would likely appeal to many women, in the wake of disasters natural and man-made which plague the world at every turn, the fact that we can still inflict green bean casserole on the masses is a blessing, though well disguised.
 A hot, bubbly green bean casserole in the center of a table is a visible reassurance that despite the mess we always appear to be in, eventually, things will be okay.
 And even if the world isn’t perfect, being together with food to share makes navigating the tricky waters of life much more palatable both literally and figuratively.

 So, once again, we will reenact our traditions this holiday season, possibly through gritted teeth, but also with thanks for the comfort derived from celebrating the familiar.

-I wish you the best during this holiday season, annoying traditions and all.
+I wish you the best this holiday season, annoying traditions and all.
 Now, if you’ll excuse me, I have a can of cream of mushroom soup to find.